-For an unvaccinated or vaccinated student who is symptomatic, to return to school one of the following must be met and submitted to the individual's campus nurse:
+For an unvaccinated student who is symptomatic, to return to school one of the following must be met and submitted to the individual's campus nurse:

-- 1. Obtain a negative COVID-19 Test, and 24 hours have passed since start of symptoms; OR, - 2.
+- 1. Obtain a negative PCR Test, and 24 hours have passed since start of symptoms; OR, - 2.
 Obtain a note from a physician indicating an alternative diagnosis, and 24 hours have passed since start of symptoms; OR, - 3.
-At least 24 hours have passed since recovery defined as resolution of fever without the use of fever-reducing medications; Symptoms have improved; and at least 10 days have passed since symptoms first appeared. - Tests Accepted: Rapid/Antigen and PCR lab tests (home tests not accepted)
+At least 24 hours have passed since recovery defined as resolution of fever without the use of fever-reducing medications; Symptoms have improved; and at least 10 days have passed since symptoms first appeared.

-Families will only self-report as communicated by the district if their child(ren) tested positive for COVID 19 or believe the child(ren) has been in close contact with an individual who has tested positive for COVID-19.
+Families will only self-report as communicated by the district if their child(ren) tested positive for COVID-19 or believe the child(ren) has been in close contact with an individual who has tested positive for COVID-19.
 The family will receive isolation/quarantine guidance along with the final clearance to return to school based on the unique situation of each student.